 - Repeat for second staircase

-Now I was ready to start staining the treads.
-I used Minwax Polyshades in Honey Pine.
+Once I was done cleaning and sanding the stair treads, I was ready to start staining the treads.
+It’s important to start with clean smooth treads for the finish to be smooth.
+Because I wanted to eliminate at least one step in the staining process, I used Minwax Polyshades in Honey Pine.
 It is a stain and polyurethane combo which is really nice.
 You just have to be sure to stir it really well continually.
-I applied it with a foam brush.
+The consistency is thicker than just a stain which makes it less drippy.
+It was easy to apply with a foam brush.
 I did the first coat on Thursday night and the second coat on Friday morning.
+So far so good!

 Once the stair treads were dry, I was able to begin painting the risers.
 Since they had stains and shoe marks, I applied Kilz water based primer first.
 I love the stuff!
 Because it was water base, it dried in just one hour and it also was virtually odorless.
 Plus, it covered those nasty stains!

 The time consuming part of the painting was cutting in to meet the stained tread.
 Where the was a gap between the riser and tread, I also wanted to be able to get a brush in between the two.
 So……I used a tiny paint brush to carefully cut in my line for the base coat and first coat of paint.
 This made me realize I had muscles in places I didn’t even realize…I was walking like a granny at the end of the night…more pity please!